CESNET/metacentrum-user-docs/docs/software/sw-list/kraken.md

 ## Database

-There is NT Kraken2 database available in shared location.
+There is an NT Kraken2 database available in a shared location.
 In order to use it, run

     kraken2 --db /storage/brno12-cerit/projects/Bio_databases/kraken2_nt_20230502

-and request at least `mem=500gb` (unless only short query is processed with `--memory-mapping` option).
+and request at least `mem=520gb` (unless only a short query is processed with the `--memory-mapping` option).

 For optimal performance of access to this database, we recommend adding `qsub` requirement `cluster=halmir`.
-This selects machines with fastest network connection to the database storage.
+This selects machines with the fastest network connection to the database storage.